Shrimp Scampi is a classic Italian dish served in many American Italian eateries. I often get asked what does scampi mean? It is an odd word.

 Instructions

-- In a large skillet, melt butter over medium-high heat.
-Saute garlic until fragrant and soft.
+- In a large skillet, melt the butter over medium heat.
+Saute the garlic until fragrant and soft.

-- Add shrimp, stirring until pink and starting to curl.
+- Add the shrimp, stirring until pink and starting to curl.

-- Add parmesan and mozzarella cheese, stirring until it becomes thick.
+- Add the parmesan cheese, stirring until it becomes thick.

-- Ladle into bread bowl, garnish with additional parsley and serve!
+- Ladle into the toasted bread bowl, garnish with parsley, if desired, and serve!

 Notes